 Dawn of a demographic revolution

 “My bottom line is that demographics are changing in this country dramatically.
 Technology is changing dramatically.
-Willingness to hear progressive media is increasing dramatically,” said Irving “There is a certain window of time to make something long-lasting.”
+Willingness to hear progressive media is increasing dramatically,” said Larry Irving, a technology and media strategist and former Assistant Secretary for Communications and Information at the U.S. Department of Commerce.
+“There is a certain window of time to make something long-lasting.”

 Effects of diversity